Wondering whether you should move interstate for uni? Read on to discover the many benefits of leaving your hometown behind!

 Maybe your desire to become the world’s first coffee bean artist isn’t well catered for if you live in rural Queensland.
 However, Melbourne could be the place for you!
 Looking for the right course for you could mean looking throughout Australia’s many states and territories.
 In addition, many universities with more specialised courses offer students a relocation scholarship if they have shown they are committed and desirable.

 Even if you think you may not meet the requirements, you should still consider applying as universities often look for reasons to spend the money allocated as opposed to letting it go unused.
 For example, the ANU in Canberra offers up to $5,000 “to assist students in financial need from outside of the Canberra region who are commencing a degree program at the Australian National University.”
 This is perfect if you are looking to become the next Prime Minister!

 3. Find Your Independence

 If you didn’t take a gap year, moving interstate for uni allows you to step outside of your comfort zone and really learn about yourself as a person.
-If you are considering a gap year, click here to see our top gap year destinations.
 Moving away from your friends and family members can be difficult, but whether you spend your first year scrambling to find the right second-hand textbooks, or end up in full time work whilst studying, the life skills and inner strength you will gain from this will be invaluable.
 Don’t be afraid, there are plenty of support services available to students who have moved interstate, and financial support such as scholarships, youth allowance, and Centrelink are there to make sure you are headed in the right direction.

 4. Explore a New Place